Javiercbr/ML_swimming/README.md

 # Regression analysis for predicting swimmers' performance

-Regression algorithms for predicting the performance of an 18 year old swimmer based on its records at younger ages (10 to 15).
-Data can retrieved from the website [1] as CSV using different filters (age, gender, etc.).
+Regression algorithms for predicting the performance of an 18-year-old swimmer based on its records at younger ages (10 to 15).
+Data can be retrieved from the website [1] as CSV using different filters (age, gender, etc.).
 The approach bases in [2] although different regressors techniques have been employed.

 # Data